Objectives of the service

 To develop an offshore wind farm, developers need offshore surveys to know wind, waves, currents and other metocean characteristics of the site to be developed.
 Still nowadays, offshore surveys can be extremely time consuming, expensive and risky.
 Furthermore, the quality of the data collected is frequently affected by instrumentation failures and by issues related to the establishment of effective communications with the infrastructure deployed on site.

-MESPAC integrates existing reliable Satellite Earth Observation data sources with advanced physical models and Artificial Intelligence algorithms to boost the development of new ocean energy applications, without having to perform an offshore survey.
+MESPAC integrates existing reliable Satellite Earth Observation data sources with advanced physical models and Artificial Intelligence algorithms to boost the development of new ocean energy applications, without having to perform offshore operations.
 This is achieved thanks to:

 With MESPAC, offshore wind developers have the ability to continuously monitor their sites of interest without the typical risks and issues encountered during offshore surveys.

 The main appointed users of MESPAC are offshore wind project developers.
 For the development of new projects, they can use the proposed service to ensure funds from investors and financial institutions which will rely on the ability of MESPAC to provide certified data.

 In parallel, offshore wind developers can use MESPAC to support business decision for the design, engineering, operation and safety aspects for new wind farm installations.

 Additionally, targeted customer segments are also offshore renewable test sites and research centres as well as policy makers dealing with marine spatial planning and development strategies.

 According to feedback gathered from engaging with all the previous segments, it was expressed that all the groups where in the need of a solution which provides the following: